 I also have research interests in statistical field theory and am currently working on a project in hydrodynamics.

-Over the last 18 months or so I have given talks and seminars for:
+Over the last two years or so I have given talks and seminars for:

 and participated in: